folz/hydra-ts/README.md

 Presently, you must pass an output instance to `.out(o#)` - it does not infer the "default" output if none is passed.
 PRs to address this are welcome.

+You must also call ArrayUtils.init() once before any instance of hydra is used.

 ## Contributing